-Note: Students must have an active RMI account and bring a computer to class to complete assignments.
+Note: Students must bring or have available a computer to complete assignments.

 Safety Programs Afloat

 Purpose: The Safety Programs Afloat course provides surface ship Divisional Safety Petty Officers with the basic knowledge and skills required to perform their duties and responsibilities in accordance with OPNAVINST 5100.19F.